-What to do with that support pole in the basement?
+How do you hide that support pole in your basement?

 1. Pole Covers, Pole Wraps or Column Covers

 The least expensive option to cover those poles are by using pole wraps, pole covers or column covers.
 Whatever you want to call them, it will do the trick.

 The big box stores carry a variety of inexpensive pole covers from faux wood to paint ready smooth covers.
 Smaller speciality stores also carry more upscale type of covers.

 Photo: Basementideas.comSupport covers can be painted to cover and hide the ugly support beams.

 You can also have custom made covers to compliment built-in custom cabinetry or do-it-yourself if you’re handy.

 Click here to read from DIY Network: How to build a box around a support beam.